Twin Peaks: The Missing Pieces: Development and release

-Reception
+Reception and legacy

 Critical reception

 Reviewers generally agreed that The Missing Pieces was not a standalone feature film, instead characterizing it as "a series of vignettes that capture stolen moments";' a "fragmented ... cluster of vignettes"; and a series of "dead ends, intriguing digressions, smart discards, and intriguing unused options".
 One writer said that the film "seemingly presumes we'll be watching with full knowledge of already-seen events".

 Several reviewers noted that The Missing Pieces still adds to the Fire Walk with Me story, despite its fragmented nature.
 Jace Lacob (BuzzFeed) explained that the film eventually "coalesces into something" that "give[s] us a deeper portrait of Laura and those around her ... something alternately funny and heartbreaking, terrifying and uplifting".
 He added that the deleted scenes further showcased Sheryl Lee's "incredibly nuanced and powerful performance ... giv[ing] television's most famous dead girl a profound sense of vulnerability".
 Chuck Bowen (Slant Magazine) noted that The Missing Pieces specifically "underline[s] the town's willed obliviousness to Laura's misery".

 However, critics cautioned that The Missing Pieces did not resolve any of the mysteries left by the second season's cliffhanger ending.
 Jonathan Eburne (Los Angeles Review of Books) noted that while the 2014 box set was "terrific ... it remains steadfast in its refusal to [resolve lingering questions about its characters' fates or the series' "otherworldly cosmology"]".
 Lacob agreed that the film did not "pull back the curtain on the larger mysteries of Twin Peaks".